bibleexchange/courses/homiletics-1/006_christian-preaching/529_christian-preaching.md

 ### The extent of Christian preaching

-#### BE CAREFUL&mdash;Do not attempt to preach too much at one time.
+#### BE CAREFUL&mdash;Do not attempt to preach too much at one time

 #### BE CLEAR&mdash;You need to keep the sermon to one main thought

 #### BE CONSERVATIVE&mdash;You should leave something for the next time

-A sermon does not have to be eternal to be Divine!
+A sermon does not have to be eternal to be divine!

 ### The authority of Christian preaching

 #### PREACH THE WORD!

 You are delivering God’s Word and not some newspaper article.
-Preach out of the conviction resulting from the Divine Testimony of Scripture.
+Preach out of the conviction resulting from the divine testimony of Scripture.
 The absolute belief in the inspiration of the Bible is necessary for strong conviction for its truths.
 We preach what we preach because it is right and we know it is right because God said it!
-If the foundation of your sermon is the Almanac or Encyclopedia , your message no matter how logical will lack authority .
-The Divine inspiration of the Bible is what gives Christian preaching its authority .
+If the foundation of your sermon is the Almanac or Encyclopedia , your message no matter how logical will lack authority.
+The Divine inspiration of the Bible is what gives Christian preaching its authority.

 > I Timothy 4:2&mdash;Preach the word ; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.